ceciliacloud/Project-11-NodeJS-app-Docker/README.md

 --------------------------------------------------------------------------
 ### Getting Started

+In this section, we will spin up an Ubuntu instance and then install the following tools:
+- Docker
+- Node.js and npm

-First, begin by spinning up an Ubuntu 18.04 instance using the AWS Console.
+First, begin by spinning up an Ubuntu instance using the AWS Management Console.

 ![](./images/awsserver.png)

-After the instance is in a running state, we will use the downloaded key pair to securely connect to the remote server.
+After the instance has reached a running state, use the downloaded key pair to securely connect to the remote server.

 ![](./images/ssh.png)

-In the upcoming sections, we will install the following tools:
-- Docker
-- Node.js, and npm

 ##### Installing Docker